scc-digitalhub/digitalhub/documentation/docs/components/grafana.md

 ### Dremio

+!!! note "Dremio workspace"

+    You need a Dremio workspace in order to add it as a data source in Grafana.
+You can create one from Coder.

 Scroll to the bottom of the data sources list and pick *Dremio*.
-Note that you should have created a Dremio workspace in Coder to add it.

 Aside from a `Name` for the data source, it will ask for the following fields: